 What to do with Guest Intelligence

-Figuring out how to respond to all this data in the midst of a labor crunch is a tall order.
+Figuring out how to respond to all this data amid a labor crunch is a tall order.
 Customers are frustrated, and sometimes harassing staff, making it an even more difficult situation.
 Try these strategies to keep guest satisfaction high without overwhelming your staff:

-- Over-communicate to customers and employees to prevent surprises (such as price hikes) and misunderstandings.
+- Over-communicate with customers and employees to prevent surprises (such as price hikes) and misunderstandings.